 K. Tying angler scores will be broken by the lower average time on all fish caught.

-V. BOATS AND CREWS
+BOATS AND CREWS

 B. The crew is responsible for presenting to the tournament each day a tidy boat, devoid of unnecessary paraphernalia in the cockpit, all equipment such as rigger pins and terminal tackle in good order, and a sufficient supply of rigged bait.
 Lunch and cold drinks for the anglers are also the responsibility of the boat.

 D. Boat scores are based on the number of scoring fish caught by the anglers aboard with no consideration for time on the fish.
 Fish broken off prior to going overtime do not count either for or against the boat total.
 Overtime fish count for the boat even if broken off subsequent to the ten minute time limit.
+All efforts must be used to release the scoring fish without breaking a line.

 E. Crew should be aware that the anglers are fishing strict IGFA rules that prohibit anyone but the angler from touching the rod, reel or line when baiting or fighting a fish.
 Inadvertent contact with the angler’s equipment when a fish is striking a bait or hooked disqualifies that fish.
 Deliberate interference subjects the boat to a one fish penalty.